sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod ugo+x hello - This gives execute permission to all the groups

 chmod 007 hello - Owner and group users have no permission, but all permissions (read, write and execute) is given to the user

+chmod 753 hello - This grant the user all permission, the user group, read and execute permission only, and other user write and execute permission